 The house was painted within the last year, including the soffit vent areas, and we had insulation blown in our attic within the past few years, too.
 Could the recent paint and insulation have prevented ventilation and caused this?
 Seems a relatively short time to cause so much damage, but paint does appear to be clogging the vents directly beneath the bulge.
 If ventilation is the problem and it’s corrected, will the bulge continue to worsen anyway?

 Ashley, I think you answered your own question.
-Looking at the photo it looks to me that the plywood did not get nailed to the rafter here.
-The moisture in the attic will expand wood and do exactly what you see.
+Looking at the photo, it looks to me, like the plywood did not get nailed to the rafter here.
+Any moisture in the attic will expand wood and do exactly what you see.
 If the blown insulation covered or blocked any of the soffit vents, your ventilation system is not working properly.
 This can cause condensation to form from heat rising and meeting cold roof sheathing.
 Droplets of moisture form and swell or expand the sheathing and if not nailed properly bulge and buckle the roof.

-Tom Engle of Engle Insulation Inc. says; “At the soffit vent areas we use bat insulation or baffles so as not to cover the intake soffit vents.”
+Tom Engle of Engle Insulation Inc. in Roseville CA says; “At the soffit vent areas we use bat insulation or baffles so as not to cover the intake soffit vents.”